"Ali Baba and the Forty Thieves" is a story from the Arabian Nights originally written by Syrian Maronite writer Hanna Diyab.

 - Blindfolded Trip: Morgiana does this with Baba Mustafa the tailor, leading him to Kasim's house so Mustafa can stitch Kasim's body back together.
-This precaution fails when the bandits arrive to seek Ali Baba — on three separate trips the blindfolded Mustafa successfully uses muscle memory to lead the bandits to Kasim's house, where Ali Baba is now living.
+This precaution fails when the bandits arrive to seek Ali Baba — on three separate trips the blindfolded Mustafa successfully retraces his steps to lead the bandits to Kasim's house, where Ali Baba is now living.

 - Character Name and the Noun Phrase

 - Dead Guy on Display: Poor Kasim, chopped up in quarters and hung outside the door to the cave as a warning.

 - Decoy Protagonist: Ali Baba is the protagonist at first, but he pretty much stops being such after he recovers Kasim's body; at that point, the story belongs to Morgiana, with Ali Baba now a supporting character.

 - Desert Bandits: The 40 thieves rob caravans then place the bounty in their magic cave.

 - Faking the Dead: An odd case where the victim truly is dead but the manner of death needs to be faked.
 Kasim's household spends two or three days building the ruse that their master is desperately ill, so when he is finally pronounced 'dead' it raises no suspicion.